 In March 2011, FDOT District One completed a Project Development and Environment (PD&E) study, Central Polk Parkway from SR 60 to Polk Parkway (SR 570) and from SR 60 to Interstate 4 (I-4).
 The limits for that study are shown below.
 The PD&E study included the Central Polk Parkway segment that is currently in design.

 After the PD&E study was approved, FDOT District One partially completed design of Segment 1 of the study.
 The alignment for Segment 1 is similar to that of the current design segment.
-FDOT District One transferred the project to FTE, and FTE is now completing the design of this segment of roadway.
+FDOT District One transferred the project to The Enterprise, and The Enterprise is now completing the design of this segment of roadway.

-The proposed new roadway is a four-lane, divided, limited-access highway that will feature an All-Electronic Tolling (AET) system.
+The proposed new roadway is a four-lane, divided, limited-access highway that will feature an electronic tolling collection system.
 The project team has made adjustments to enhance the previously proposed alignment and design of this roadway segment in order to reduce impacts while meeting project needs.
 This project will include an analysis to document any changes to environmental impacts that may result from the current design activities.

 The proposed Central Polk Parkway will provide benefits to the community such as: